-High priority projects identified here for the Lake Ozette Basin are mostly based upon known Sockeye salmon restoration issues or Limiting Factors outlined in Haggerty 2009, or are unimplemented projects previously prioritized by the Lake Ozette Sockeye Steering Committee.
-Since 2019 this project list has been reviewed and updated in regular monthly Technical Committee meetings as well as special Lake Ozette Basin Technical Committee meetings hosted by the North Pacific Coast Lead Entity (04-21-20, 09-01-20, 09-15-20, 10-01-2020, and 02-05-2021).
+High priority projects identified here for the Lake Ozette Basin are mostly based upon known Sockeye salmon restoration issues or Limiting Factors outlined in Haggerty et al. 2009, or are unimplemented projects previously prioritized by the Lake Ozette Sockeye Steering Committee.
+Since 2019 this project list has been reviewed and updated in regular monthly Technical Committee meetings as well as special Lake Ozette Basin Technical Committee meetings hosted by the North Pacific Coast Lead Entity (04-21-20, 09-01-20, 09-15-20, 10-01-2020, 02-05-2021, and 12-04-2021).
 An update to this list occurs annually in this strategy (See Appendix B for the full list with any Medium and Lower priority projects).
 Some of the projects identified here have been partially funded but none have been fully implemented on the ground.
 Each project's "status" at the time of publication is indicated at the end of its description.